fragcolor-xyz/shards/docs/docs/learn/shards/working-with-data.md

 ## Passthrough

-Passthrough determines if data can pass through a Wire unaltered.
+Passthrough determines if data can pass through shards unaltered.
 It allows you to better control the state of the data moving through your program.

-Wires will have passthrough disabled by default.
-In order to enable passthrough for Wires, we employ the shard [`Sub`](../../../reference/shards/General/Sub/).
+Most shards take in data, processes the data, and outputs the results.
+In order to allow data to emerge from these shards unaltered, we can employ the shard [`Sub`](../../../reference/shards/General/Sub/). `Sub` saves the initial value passed in, and outputs the saved value at the end.
 Any shards passed into the `Shards` parameter of `Sub` will run as per usual, except that the final output will be replaced with the initial input passed into `Sub`, thereby creating a passthrough effect.

 `Sub` has an alias `|` which eliminates the need for `->` to group shards together when passed into its `Shards` parameter.